 When the exiles had lived in the Dandaka forest for a long time, the forest-hermits living there asked Rama for protection against the rakshasas (demons).
 Rama promises this protection, and from that time is incessantly engaged in battles against these monsters.
 The man-eating giant Viradha is the first to be killed.
 Most important is their encounter with Surpanakha (Cousin Sister of Ravana).
 This hideous ogre falls in love with Rama and makes amorous proposals to him.
 He refers her to his brother Lakshmana.
 Lakshmana scornfully rejects her and reviles her.
 Full of rage, she is about to swallow Sita, when Lakshmana cuts off her ears and nose.

 She flees howling to her brother Khara, marches against Rama with 14,000 rakshasas.
 Khara was a younger male cousin of Ravana.
 Rama slays them all.
 After Khara too has fallen, Surpanakha flees to Lanka, a fabulous land beyond the ocean, and incites her frightful brother Ravana to avenge her.
-At the same time she describes to him the beauty of Sita in exquisite terms, and incites him to gain possession of her and to make her his wife.
-Propelled by lust and anger, Ravana races off through the air in his golden chariot, across the ocean to where his friend, the demon Marichi, is living as an powerful ascetic.
+At the same time, she describes to him the beauty of Sita in exquisite terms, and incites him to gain possession of her and to make her his wife.
+Propelled by lust and anger, Ravana races off through the air in his golden chariot, across the ocean to where his friend, the Rakshasa Maricha, is living as a powerful ascetic.
 With Maricha’s aid, and through magical deception, be succeeds in parting Sita from her protectors and abducting her.

 As he bears her away on his chariot through the air, Sita cries loudly for help.
 The vulture Jatayus, an old friend of Dasharatha’s, comes flying along.
 He manages to smash Ravana’s chariot, but is finally overcome.
 The Ravana catches Sita and flies away again with her.
 As she is borne flying through the air, the flowers fall from her hair, and the jeweled bands slip from her feet, falling to the ground.
 The trees, their branches rustling in the wind, seem to call to her: “Don’t be afraid!”
 The lotuses droop their heads, as if mourning for their beloved friend.
 Lions, tigers, and other beasts of the forest run raging behind her shadow on the ground.
 Even the hills, tears cascading down their faces, their peaks upraised like beseeching hands to the sky, appeared to moan for Sita.
 And the sun itself grew pale, its radiance dimmed, at the sight of Sita being carried away, as if lamenting: “There is no more justice, no truth, no righteousness, no innocence, if Ravana steals Sita, the wife of Rama.”